Bring birds, bees, butterflies and other wildlife to your own pocket nature preserve!

 Yards, gardens and other outdoor areas that meet the Growing Home criteria can become certified by submitting an application (below).
 Yard signs are available for owners of certified habitats, showing their commitment to creating places for wildlife to thrive.

-Gardeners can get started at any time, but the information and photos submitted in the application must be recent.
-We recommend gardeners submit photos and information when the habitat is in full bloom.
-Applications are due on July 31, 2021.
-Certifications will be awarded in August 2021.
+Gardeners can get started and apply at any time, but the information and photos submitted in the application must be from last 12 months.
+Applications are accepted on a rolling basis throughout the year and will be reviewed by the committee each August.

 How does it work?

-- Transform a yard, garden or outdoor space to support wildlife and meet the Growing Home certification criteria
+- Transform a yard, garden or outdoor space to meet the Growing Home certification criteria

-- If approved, you are awarded a Growing Home certificate and given the option to purchase a yard sign for $15
+- If approved, you are awarded a Growing Home certificate (free) and given the option to purchase a yard sign for $30 (includes shipping)

 Important note: Review the detailed list of criteria and important notes listed in the Growing Home Guide before applying.